Awards & Funding

 The University of Illinois at Urbana-Champaign is proud to recognize outstanding alumni, faculty, and students whose exceptional work or service has made a significant, global impact.

 Nominations for the International Achievement Awards are solicited annually for five award categories.
-All recipients are honored at a banquet co-hosted by the Offices of the Chancellor and Provost, the UI Alumni Association, and Illinois International during International Week at Illinois.
+All recipients are honored at a banquet co-hosted by the Offices of the Chancellor and Provost, the Illinois Alumni Association, and Illinois International during International Week.

 Madhuri and Jagdish N. Sheth International Alumni Award for Exceptional Achievement